MileHacker Logo

 Climate Patterns and Seasons

 Valencia has a Mediterranean climate, characterized by mild, damp winters and hot, dry summers.
 Spring (March-May) temperatures average 12-23°C (54-73°F), with increasing warmth and sunshine.
-Summers (June-August) average 22-30°C (72-86°F), often exceeding 35°C (95°F) in July and August, with high coastal humidity.
+Summers (June-August) average 22-30°C (72-86°F), often exceeding 35°C (95°F) during July and August, with high coastal humidity.
 Autumn (September-November) temperatures are 15-25°C (59-77°F), often extending summer-like conditions, with potential for heavy downpours.
 Winters (December-February) average 8-16°C (46-61°F), remaining mild with many sunny days.

 Heatwaves are common in July and August, temperatures can reach or exceed 40°C (104°F).
-At these particular times, prioritize hydration, wear light clothing, and seek shade, notably from 12 PM to 4 PM.
+At these times, prioritize hydration, wear light clothing, and seek shade, notably from NOON to 4 PM.
 Plan indoor activities or visits to the beach during the hottest parts of the day.
 "Gota Fría" (Cold Drop) refers to intense, heavy rainfall that can occur in autumn, especially in September and October, possibly cautilizing localized flooding.
 Monitor local weather forecasts during autumn months.

 Ideal Timing for Activities